-B. If operations/equipment generate personal noise exposure levels (determined by a noise dosimeter) exceeding the hazardous noise level, then we require audiometric testing.
+B. If operations/equipment generate personal noise exposure levels (determined by a noise dosimeter) exceeding the hazardous noise level for hearing tests, then we require audiometric testing.
 There is a permissible noise exposure table in Exhibit 1 to help you determine if a hearing loss prevention program is necessary.

 A. Assessment.
-Your Project Leader/Facility Manager/Supervisor must identify any equipment or operations that they consider to be noise hazards.
-They include equipment/operations they consider “noisy” through experience or where they have to raise their voices to communicate with others.
+Your Project Leader/supervisor must identify any equipment or operations that they consider to be noise hazards.
+They include equipment/operations they consider “noisy” through experience, or where they have to raise their voices to communicate with others.

 B. Evaluation.
-Project Leaders/Facility Managers/Supervisors must ensure that equipment noise levels (by sound level meter) and personal exposure levels (by noise dosimeter) are taken and documented.
+Project Leaders/supervisors must ensure that equipment noise levels (by sound level meter) and personal exposure levels (by noise dosimeter) are taken and documented.
 They accomplish this by:

-(1) Contacting the Regional safety office for assistance, or
+(1) Contacting the Regional/HQ Safety office for assistance, or

 (2) Contracting with a local environmental safety and health company.

-C. Evaluation results determine to what extent Project Leaders/Facility Managers/Supervisors must implement sections 3.10 through 3.14 of this chapter.
+C. Evaluation results determine to what extent Project Leaders/supervisors must implement sections 3.10 through 3.14 of this chapter.

-D. If the evaluation shows that an employee is exposed to a hazardous noise level, the Project Leader/Facility Manager/Supervisor must notify the employee in writing and enroll him/her in the hearing loss prevention program.
+D. If the evaluation shows that an employee is exposed to a hazardous noise level, the Project Leader/supervisor must notify the employee in writing and enroll him/her in the hearing loss prevention program.

-3.10 When a Project Leader/Facility Manager/Supervisor determines a work area or the operation of equipment involves hazardous noise levels, how does he/she inform employees and others?
-The Project Leader/Facility Manager/Supervisor must ensure that a sign or label with the following language is clearly posted on equipment and at entrances to areas where people may be exposed to hazardous noise levels:
+3.10 When a Project Leader/supervisor determines a work area or the operation of equipment involves hazardous noise levels, how does he/she inform employees and others?
+The Project Leader/supervisor must ensure that a sign or label with the following language is clearly posted on equipment and at entrances to areas where people may be exposed to hazardous noise levels:

-3.11 How do Project Leaders/Facility Managers/Supervisors reduce the impact of hazardous noise levels?
-Project Leaders/Facility Managers/Supervisors must develop controls for work environments with continuous noise exposures greater than OSHA’s Permissible Exposure Limit of 90 dBA for an 8-hour TWA.
-Consult with your Regional Safety or Engineering Office for assistance.
+3.11 How do Project Leaders/supervisors reduce the impact of hazardous noise levels?
+Project Leaders/supervisors must develop controls for work environments with continuous noise exposures greater than OSHA’s Permissible Exposure Limit of 90 dBA for an 8-hour TWA.
+Consult with your Regional/HQ Safety or Engineering office for assistance.